ImLucasBrown/ImLucasBrown.github.io/docs/index.md

 ---
 Hi there!
 I’m a Pipeline TD/Technical artist with experience in full stack Python development, pipeline backend/tools, rigging, Pixar USD, and motion capture for animation and games.
 I'm committed to expandable and easily deployable systems.
 I even write docstrings and unittests!
-Motivated and excited to work with supervisors, artists, and programmers to create a well oiled, easy to use, CG pipeline.
+Highly motivated and excited to work with supervisors, artists, and programmers to create a well oiled, easy to use, CG pipeline.

+Most recently I was intricately involved in the [Node Execution Tree (NXT)](projects#nxt-node-execution-tree) project.
+NXT is an open source Python layering and execution tool for animation and VFX.

+---

+Previously I worked as a rigger producing rigs for realtime environments.
+Below is my rigging reel.
 <div style="text-align: center;">
 <iframe src="https://player.vimeo.com/video/319548283" width="640" height="360" allow="autoplay; fullscreen" allowfullscreen></iframe>